mercycorps/DPP-guides/Localization/ES/README.md

 - The [Engine Room's *Handbook of the Modern Development Specialist*](https://the-engine-room.github.io/responsible-data-handbook/) is a good overview of data in the context of international development activities.

 ## Contact & Contributions
-This repository is maintained by the Data Protection & Privacy team at [Mercy Corps](https://www.mercycorps.org) and is part of work to expand the [Responsible Data Toolkit](https://www.mercycorps.org/research-resources/responsible-data-toolkit).
+This repo is maintained by the Data Protection & Privacy team at [Mercy Corps](https://www.mercycorps.org) and is part of work to expand the [Responsible Data Toolkit](https://www.mercycorps.org/research-resources/responsible-data-toolkit).
 You can submit updates or additions to this material via a Github pull request ([read about pull requests here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)) or by contacting us at dataprotection@mercycorp.org.

 ## License
 This work is licensed under a